KunFang93/NucHMM/README.md

      * `--markstatemat(-msmat)`:
      Specify the path and name of the mark-state matrix, otherwise will automatically save to mark_state.< current time >.png

+     * `--emitmat(-emat)`,:
+     Specify the path and name of the emission probability matrx.
+Default: None.

      * `--M`:
      Divide the element of emission probability matrix by the number of the mark in that observation.
 Very strong assumption.
 Not recommend use.